rotorz/unity3d-package-syncer/README.md

 ## yarn vs npm

 From my experience the [yarn](https://yarnpkg.com/en/) tool seems to work better with the Unity development workflow since packages are installed deterministically.
+The minimum required version of yarn is v1.9.0.

 ## Creating Unity packages